zmackie/zblog/content/posts/How-I-learned-how-to-learn-how-to-code.md

 He's actually making two points here, which I'll unpack.

-Firstly, because because knowledge is compounding, knowing more is a virtuous cycle.
+**The first point:** because because knowledge is compounding, knowing more is a virtuous cycle.

 And in terms of what you choose to learn, there's a spectrum from essentially useless to rather useful.
 And what I mean by useful knowledge here